 Getting Started with Mental Training

-The program was hugely beneficial to me.
 It’s easy to shrug off mental training and just focus on the physical side, but it’s actually a vital part of being a successful athlete, something I’ve become increasingly aware of after recent fights.
 It could also be said that programs such as these don’t teach you anything new, and while that might be the case for some, there is a difference between knowing what you have to do and actually committing the time to doing it.
 That was the crucial thing for me.
 Taking just a short amount of time out of each day to work on my mental training allowed me to make huge strides in my confidence.
 One of the key things I took away from it was a different approach to my pre-fight preparation.
-I had always thought that my original approach, clearing my mind and not allowing myself to get nervous, was the best way.
-However, in doing this program, I realised that I was unknowingly just waiting for the fight to start and expecting to feel confident when it did.
+I’d always thought that my original approach, clearing my mind and not allowing myself to get nervous, was the best way.
+However, during this program, I realised that I was unknowingly just waiting for the fight to start and expecting to feel confident when it did.
 This was actually detrimental because it meant that I had to see positive results before I could begin to feel confident.
-It also made me more susceptible to the fight or flight response once I got into the ring (which I wrote about in a previous post, ‘Pre-Fight Anxiety: The Fight or Flight Response‘).
+It also made me more susceptible to the fight or flight response once I got into the ring.
 So, when my opponents came out confidently from the start, I was already at a disadvantage.
 My confidence was already stifled.
 I had to take initiative with my confidence, rather than just expecting it to develop on it’s own.

-Before I’d gotten into mental training, I saw my previous mistakes as huge weaknesses.
+Before I’d gotten into mental training, I’d always seen my previous mistakes as huge weaknesses.
 I wondered if they meant that I wasn’t much of a fighter or that perhaps I wasn’t cut out for it.
 You can have all the technique, speed, power and stamina in the world, but what good is it if you can’t take it into the fight?
 Now, I’ve assured myself that I can.
-I just needed to make some adjustments and pay more attention to my mental approach.
-We all have good and bad days in the ring, but I feel as though now that I’ve enhanced my game a little, I can work towards more of those good days.
+I just needed to make some adjustments to my mental approach.
+We all have good and bad days in the ring, but I now that I’ve enhanced my game a little, I can work towards more of those good days.